Library of Congress Summer Research Fellowship Program

 Past fellows have engaged in diverse projects, including research on 17th and 18th-century libretti, silent film music, the WPA Federal Theatre Project, 19th-century American sacred music imprints, and the Dayton C. Miller flute collection.
 Their research has led to various scholarly outputs, such as talks, publications, and online postings.

-Applications: A call for applications will be circulated to graduate students by the first week of December each year.
+Applications: A call for applications will be circulated to graduate students by the first week of December each year; applications will be due by December 31.

 Previous Fellows: